-By filling out your medical history form properly and letting your dentist know for instance are getting radiation treatment for cancer, will let the dentist check for dry mouth and the symptoms that can arise from it.
+By filling out your medical history form properly and letting your dentist know if for instance, you are getting radiation treatment for cancer, the dentist will check for dry mouth and the symptoms that can arise from it.

 loading your info...